octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterLambda/course.md

 fun (<parameter_name> : <parameter_type>) -> <body>
 ```

 The implementation of the lambda can be changed with the _changeFunc_ function which assigns new code to _func_.
-Here is an exemple of execution of the _ChangeFunc_ entrypoint with the simulation ligo command line :
+Here is an example of execution of the _ChangeFunc_ entrypoint with the simulation ligo command line :

 ```
 ligo dry-run lambda.mligo main 'ChangeFunc(fun (c : coordinates) -> {x=c.x*100;y=c.y;z=c.z})' '{name="Sol";func=(fun (c : coordinates) -> {x=c.x*10;y=c.y;z=c.z});systemplanets=Map.literal [("earth", {x=2;y=7;z=1})] }'